TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 4. Build your MiniJava project.
 5. If you get build errors about `nabl-def`, regenerate your name binding files (go to .nab file, Actions -> Generate name analysis), and build again.

+### Error in the Initial Project

+In some versions of the initial project, your desugaring rules will not be applied.
+However, desugaring is crucial for this lab.
+You should make sure, that the file `trans/minijava.str` defines the following two strategies:

+  analysis-single-default-interface =
+    analysis-single-default(desugar-all, id, id|<language>)
+  analysis-multiple-default-interface =
+    analysis-multiple-default(parse-file <+ !(), desugar-all, id, id|<language>, <project-path>)

+If the strategies are defined using `id` instead of `desugar-all`, you should change this.

 ## Detailed Instructions

 ### Challenge